Peter Vallone Jr.: Career

 Before being elected to the City Council, Vallone worked as an Assistant to the Manhattan District Attorney for six years.

 Vallone served on the New York City Council from 2002 to 2013.
 He chaired the Council's Public Safety Committee.
 His notable legislation included several anti-graffiti bills.

 Vallone opposes water fluoridation in New York.
 In April 2009, Vallone supported a proposed ban on pit bulls, Dobermans, Rottweilers, and other dogs weighing more than 25 lbs. in NYC public housing.

 In 2013, Vallone ran for Queens borough president.
-He was defeated by Melinda Katz in the Democratic primary.
+He was defeated by Melinda Katz in the Democratic primary by 11 percentage points.
 In 2018, Vallone was fined for campaign finance violations in connection with his 2013 campaign for Queens borough president.

 Following his stint on the City Council, Vallone took a job in the administration of Gov. Andrew Cuomo.
 Vallone served the Cuomo administration as a special assistant to the corrections commissioner.

 Vallone was nominated to be a New York City Civil Court judge in Queens in May 2015, was elected to the post in November 2015, and was sworn in January 2016.
 Vallone served as a judge of the same court on which his grandfather, Judge Charles J. Vallone, served.
 Vallone was designated to serve as an acting justice of the Supreme Court, Queens County, Criminal Term in 2017.
 He was also appointed to the New York Court of Claims by Gov. Andrew Cuomo in 2017.